 It is very easy to grow your basil inside your house, on a balcony or terrace.

-- What is the best season to plant it?
+What is the best season to plant basil in pots?

 There isn’t any “better” season to grow basil indoors, even though it is more difficult get lush growth in winter.
 That’s when herb growing kits come in handy, especially those with supplemental lighting.

 Choose a sunny, well-lit space like a windowsill for instance.